Post-Conviction relief process: How does the Process Work?

 Other Forms of Post-Conviction Relief

-Anyone who has been convicted of a crime and has served their jail sentence may have one last form of post-conviction relief.
+Anyone who has been convicted of a crime and has served their jail sentence may have one last form of post-conviction relief process.
 Wisconsin law allows some people who have previously been convicted of a crime the chance to have their criminal record expunged.

 Expunging your records seals your previous criminal record and it appears as if the crime and jail sentence never existed.
 This opportunity is not available for all types of crimes, but it is available for many.
 Most people are unaware that once they have “paid their debt to society” they can actually get a fresh start.